-In November 1847, Fort Buenaventura and the surrounding land claim were purchased by Mormon settlers for $1,950.
-The new settlement that soon grew up was renamed Brownsville but was later changed to Ogden after Peter Skene Ogden, a trapper in the Weber Valley.
+In November 1847, Mormon settlers purchased Fort Buenaventura and the surrounding land claim for $1,950.
+The new settlement, which soon grew, was renamed Brownsville but later changed to Ogden after Peter Skene Ogden, a trapper in the Weber Valley.

-Though none of the original buildings continue to stand at the old trading post, the fort has been reconstructed on the original site.
-The rebuilding was painstakingly conducted utilizing archaeological evidence and written accounts to reflect its original features.
-The fort’s dimensions, the height of pickets, the method of construction, and the number and styles of log cabins are all based on documented facts.
-There are no nails in the stockade; instead, historic wooden pegs, mortis, and tension joints hold the walls together.
+Though none of the original buildings remain at the old trading post, the fort has been reconstructed on the original site.
+The rebuilding was painstakingly conducted, utilizing archaeological evidence and written accounts to reflect its original features.
+The fort’s dimensions, picket height, construction method, and log cabin number and style are all based on documented facts.
+The stockade has no nails; instead, historic wooden pegs, mortise, and tension joints hold the walls together.

-Now the Weber County Park, the 32-acre site, also includes a visitor center, group camping, day-use area, picnic tables, canoe rentals, and modern restrooms.
-Mountain men activities are held at special times throughout the spring and summer.
+The 32-acre Weber County Park also includes a visitor center, group camping, a day-use area, picnic tables, canoe rentals, and modern restrooms.
+Mountain men’s activities are held at special times throughout the spring and summer.

 More Information: